haxeui/haxeui-guides/001-Guides/004-Styling.md

 ![](_assets/styling_buttons_percent.png)

-Notice how the third box seems buggy, it's because the button is 50% of the vbox which doesn't have size.
-Be attentive, you will have this effect at least once.
+Notice how the third box seems buggy, it's because the button is 50% of the vbox which doesn't have size (and therefore is *autosized*).
+Be careful, you'll likely cause this in your own layouts at least once by giving children a percent size of parent whose size cant be calculated.

-The button "button 50%" in the second vbox works, because the vbox took his size from the "button 100px".
+The button "button 50%" in the second vbox works, because the *autosized* vbox took its size from the "button 100px".

-**TRICK** : having children components of the same size
+### Having children components of the same size

-usually if you want a box with 3 buttons of the same size you would do
+Usually if you want a box with 3 buttons of the same size you would do:

 ```xml
 <hbox width="400">